 At this Miraflores restaurant, ceviche is elevated to a fine art.
 Start with a helping of Nikkei-style (Japanese-Peruvian-style) or classic Peruvian ceviche, or order a sampler to try a little of each.
 There’s also a range of imaginative seafood dishes, among them langostino and artichoke lasagna, and a selection of meat-based Peruvian entrées, such as arroz con pato (duck with rice).
 Alfresco is among the best ceviche spots in Lima, and indeed, the world.
 Facebook: Alfresco Restaurant

-Ranking number four on the Word’s 50 Best Restaurants List is no small achievement, but with truly excellent food, this avant-garde restaurant is deserving of the accolade.
-Chef Virgilio and his team focus on the biodiversity of Peru, taking diners on a whistle-stop tour-by-tastebuds through the coast, jungle, lowlands and highlands.
-Rare ingredients, such as cushuro (freshwater algae from high-altitude Andean lakes) and alrampo (a pink cacti plant), are plucked from extreme locations and served here.
+Ranking number five on the Word’s 50 Best Restaurants List is no small achievement, but with truly excellent food, this avant-garde restaurant is deserving of the accolade.
+Chef Virgilio Martinez (recently named as the best chef in the world for 2017!) and his team focus on the biodiversity of Peru, taking diners on a whistle-stop tour-by-tastebuds through the coast, jungle, lowlands and highlands.
+Rare ingredients, such as cushuro (freshwater algae from high-altitude Andean lakes) and airampo (a pink cacti plant), are plucked from extreme locations and served here.
 Since opening in 2009, Central has been showered with praise by reviewers, who commend the kitchen’s demonstrable knowledge of Peruvian history, science and culture.
 Reservations are required; Kuoda can help you get a table here during your luxury tour of Peru.
-Facebook: Central Restaurant

 La Rosa Nautica